-- 2. We have conducted our audit to report on the Consolidated Financial Statements of Jubilant Agri and Consumer Products Limited ('the Company) and group companies which are going to be under common control of the Company on the basis of the Composite Scheme of Amalgamation and Arrangement as approved by the National Company Law Tribunal, Allahabad Bench, compiled by Management of the Company.
-The Consolidated Financial Statements consists of the Consolidated Balance Sheet as at September 30, 2024, the Consolidated Statement of Profit and Loss (including Other Comprehensive Income), the Consolidated Statement of Changes in Equity and Consolidated Statement of Cash Flows for the period then ended, and notes to the Consolidated Financial Statements, including a summary of material accounting policies and other explanatory information (hereinafter referred to as "the Consolidated Financial Statements"). - 3.
-The Consolidated Financial Statements have been prepared on the basis of the audited financial statements of the respective entities in the Group which have been prepared in conformity with the recognition and measurement principles laid down in the applicable Indian Accounting Standards and other accounting principles generally accepted in India.
-The financial statements of all the entities included in the Consolidated Financial Statements were approved by the respective Board of Directors.
+- 1. We have completed our assurance engagement to report on the compilation of Consolidated Special Purpose Financial Statements of Jubilant Agri and Consumer Products Limited ('the Company) and group Companies which are going to be under common control of the Company on the basis of the Composite Scheme of Amalgamation and Arrangement as approved by the National Company Law Tribunal, Allahabad Bench, compiled by Management of the Company.
+The Consolidated Special Purpose Financial Statements consists of the Consolidated Special purpose Balance Sheet as at June 30, 2024, the Consolidated Special purpose Statement of Profit and Loss (including Other Comprehensive Income), the Consolidated Special purpose Statement of Changes in Equity and Consolidated Special purpose Statement of Cash Flows for the period then ended, and notes to the Consolidated Special purpose Financial Statements, including a summary of material accounting policies and other explanatory information (hereinafter referred to as "the Consolidated Special Purpose Financial Statements"). - 2.
+As part of this process, the Consolidated Special Purpose Financial Statements have been compiled on the basis of the audited consolidated special purpose financial statements of the respective entities in the Group which have been prepared in conformity with the recognition and measurement principles laid down in the applicable Indian Accounting Standards and other accounting principles generally accepted in India.
+The consolidated special purpose financial statements of all the entities included in the Consolidated Special Purpose Financial Statements were approved by the respective Board of Directors.

-The Management of the Company's Responsibility for the Consolidated Financial Statements
+The Management of the Company's Responsibility for the Consolidated Special Purpose Financial Statements

-4. The Management of the Company is responsible for preparing the Consolidated Financial Statements and the same have been approved by the Board of Directors of the Company.
-This responsibility includes the responsibility for designing, implementing and maintaining internal control relevant for preparing the Consolidated Financial Statements in conformity with the recognition and measurement principles laid down in the applicable Indian Accounting Standards and other accounting principles generally accepted in India,

-BGJC & Associates LLP is registered with Limited Liability having LLP Identification No. AAI-1738 Registered Office & Head Office: Raj Tower-I, G-1, Alaknanda Community Center, New Delhi-110 019, India Ph.: 91 11 2602 5140 E-mail: bgjc@bgjc.in that is free from material misstatement, whether due to fraud or error.
-The Management of the Company is also responsible for identifying and ensuring that the Company complies with the laws and regulations applicable to its activities, including compliance with the provisions of the laws and regulations for the preparing the Consolidated Financial Statements.
+3. The Management of the Company is responsible for compiling the Consolidated Special Purpose Financial Statements and the same have been approved by the Board of Directors of the Company.
+This responsibility includes the responsibility for designing, implementing and maintaining internal control relevant for compiling the Consolidated Special Purpose Financial Statements in conformity with the recognition and measurement principles laid down in the applicable Indian Accounting Standards and other accounting principles generally accepted in India, that is free from material misstatement, whether due to fraud or error.
+The Management of the Company is also responsible for identifying and ensuring that the Company complies with the laws and regulations applicable to its activities, including compliance with the provisions of the laws and regulations for the compilation of Consolidated Special Purpose Financial Statements.

-Auditor's Responsibilities for Audit of Consolidated Financial Statements
+Auditor's Responsibilities